viamrobotics/docs/docs/manage/CLI.md

 To use an organization API key to authenticate your CLI session, you must first create one:

 1. First, [authenticate](#authenticate) your CLI session.
-   If your organization does not already have an organization API key created, authenticate using a personal access token.
+   If your organization does not already have an organization API key created, authenticate using a personal access token or an alternative API key.

 1. Then, run the following command to create a new organization API key: